 "Anti-possession.
 It protects from any demons wanting to wear my meat."

 "Seriously?"
 Lizzy breaths out while running her fingers lightly over the dark black ink.
-Barely having gotten to know each other, Dean was caught off guard when she closed the space between them.
-He's not complaining in the least.
+Barely having gotten to know each other, Dean is caught off guard when she closed the space between them.
+He's not complaining in the least, just a little surprised.
 "Looks extremely new."

 "It is.
 Got them last week."